apache/hadoop/hadoop-cloud-storage-project/hadoop-qiniu/src/site/resources/markdown/private-cloud.md

 # Private Cloud Configuration

-For private cloud users, you need to add or modify some additional configuration items in `core-site.xml` when configuring Hadoop Qiniu:
+For private cloud users, you need to add or modify some additional configuration items in `$HADOOP_HOME/etc/core-site.xml` when configuring Hadoop Qiniu:

 ```xml